tehritarun/Notes-and-Documents/golang/Go Basics.md

 ### Variables

-a variable decrlaration start from keyword `var` as seen in example below. while initiation is done with `=` operator.
+a variable declaration start from keyword `var` as seen in example below. while initiation is done with `=` operator.
 ``` go
 var name string